SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 **Please note that our non-helm installation process still uses Helm to generate the YAML that you will deploy into your Kubernetes cluster.
 We do not provide YAML that can be directly be applied and it must be generated.**

-This document has instructions for setting up Sumo Logic collection using Fluentd, FluentBit, Prometheus and Falco.
+This document has instructions for setting up Sumo Logic collection using Fluentd, Fluent-Bit, Prometheus and Falco.

 <!-- TOC -->